Who can comment

 We receive written comments on behalf of the expert panel and send the comments on to the panel and the applicant.

-There is no requirement for a panel to hold a hearing, and no person has a right to be heard.
-However, if a panel decides to hold a hearing, the applicant, any person commissioned by the panel to write a report, and anyone who provided comment will be notified and advised they may appear and be heard.
+The panel is not required to hold a hearing, and no person has a right to be heard.
+However, if a panel decides to hold a hearing, the applicant, any person commissioned by the panel to write a report, and anyone who provided invited comments will be notified and advised they may appear and be heard.

 If you have provided comments in response to the invitation, you will be provided a copy of any draft conditions and invited to comment on these before the panel makes its final decision.

-You will also be provided a copy of the final decision and, if you have provided comments in response to the invitation, you will have a right to appeal the final decision to the High Court on questions of law.
+You will also be provided a copy of the final decision.
+If you have provided comments in response to an invitation given under section 17(1), section 53(2), or section 35(1)(a) to (d) of the Act, you have a right to appeal the whole or a part of the final decision to the High Court only on a question of law.